The Hall relies on visitors - such as yourself - to survive, and if the walls could talk they would surely give their thanks!

-For 2017 we have once again decided to stay with literature as well as being able to celebrate Kings, stained glass, music, the arts… and THAT television programme!
+For 2018 we have once again decided to stay with literature as well as being able to celebrate the Tudors and American “husband hunters” – a fascinating combination!

 The Ripon International Festival

-We are delighted that the Ripon International Festival is making a return once again to the Hall – the Festival always provides a stunning event and this year will be no different.
+We are delighted to be hosting the Opening Concert of the Ripon International Festival this year – the Festival always provides a stunning event and this year will be no different.